Russell Wilson Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Matchup vs. Arizona

-- Wilson averaged 232.6 passing yards per game in 11 matchups against the Cardinals, 8.9 yards below his over/under for Sunday.
+- In 11 matchups against the Cardinals, Wilson averaged 232.6 passing yards per game, 8.9 yards fewer than his over/under for Sunday.

-- Wilson threw a touchdown pass eight times and multiple TDS five times over five of those outings against the Cardinals.
+- Wilson threw a touchdown pass eight times and multiple TDs in five of those outings against the Cardinals.

 - Note: Wilson's stats vs. Cardinals date back to 2016.

-- The Cardinals have the NFL's eighth-ranked pass defense this season, allowing 227.1 yards per game through the air.
+- The 227.1 yards per game the Cardinals are conceding through the air makes them the NFL's eighth-ranked pass defense.

-- At 1.7 passing TDs allowed per game, the Cardinals defense is ranked 21st in the league.
+- With 27 passing TDs conceded this season, the Cardinals defense is ranked 21st in the league.

 Recent Performances